The Snowling Queen

 Moreso thy favor hath afflicted me,

-In moments when thou’st picked me over her.
+In moments when thou’st picked me over her,

 Am bound to speak but truth by such a hex,

-Once, piteously my step was crooked turned,
+By thy hex too my step was crooked turned,

-That bugs I must devour by the hand,
+And bugs I must devour by the hand,

 And otherwise fear the kiss of iron,

-Did thou hope that so struck dumb and lame,
+Didst thou hope that so struck dumb and lame,

-Bereft of tooth or claw and favorless,
+Dispell’d of tooth or claw and favorless,

 That I would be spurred thence to fall in line,

-And not oppose you thereafter the same?
+And not oppose thee thereafter the same?

 WENDELL: Aloud.
 Come ye, Wormwood!